Invariant Grassmannians and a K3 surface with an action of order 192*2: Preliminaries on representation theory

-\begin{rem} By the Krull-Schmidt theorem \cite[Theorem 2.19]{rpth}, if a $KE$-module is semisimple then its decomposition into a direct sum of simple submodules is unique up to equivalence and order of the summands.
-Moreover, according to \cite[Corollary (2.5)]{isa76}, the equivalence classes of simple $KE$-modules correspond bijectively to the conjugacy classes of $E$. \end{rem}
+\begin{rem} By the Krull-Schmidt theorem \cite[Theorem 2.19]{rpth}, if a $KE-$module is semisimple then its decomposition into a direct sum of simple submodules is unique up to equivalence and order of the summands.
+Moreover, according to \cite[Corollary (2.5)]{isa76}, the equivalence classes of simple $KE-$modules correspond bijectively to the conjugacy classes of $E$. \end{rem}

-If $M = (V, \rho)$ is a $KE$-module, then by Maschke's theorem, one can write
+If $M = (V, \rho)$ is a $KE-$module, then by Maschke's theorem, one can write

-where the $W_i$'s are pairwise non equivalent simple $KE$-modules.
+where the $W_i$'s are pairwise non equivalent simple $KE-$modules.
 We call this decomposition an \emph{isotypical decomposition} of $M$.
-For all $1\leq i\leq l$, $W_i^{f_i}$ is itself a $KE$-module which we say to be \emph{isotypical of weight} $\textnormal{dim}_K(W_i)$ (to be understood, the $K$-dimension of the underlying vector space).
-This decomposition is unique up to the choice of a representative in the equivalence classes of each $W_i$'s among the simple $KE$-submodules of $M$.\\
+For all $1\leq i\leq l$, we call the summand $W_i^{f_i}$ an \emph{isotypical component} of $M$.
+It is itself a $KE-$module which we say to be \emph{isotypical of weight} $\textnormal{dim}_K(W_i)$ (to be understood, the $K-$dimension of the underlying vector space).
+Although the decomposition of $M$ into the sum of its isotypical components is unique, the decomposition of each $W_i^{f_i}$ into a sum of simple modules is unique only up to equivalence.\\

-We conclude this subsection by stating one key result we use several times in this paper. \begin{theo}[Schur's lemma; \cite{rpth}, Proposition 1.16, Corollary 1.17] Let $M= W^{\oplus t}$ and $M'= W'^{\oplus t'}$ be two isotypical $KE$-modules, where $W$ and $W'$ are simple.
+We conclude this subsection by stating one key result we use several times in this paper. \begin{theo}[Schur's lemma; \cite{rpth}, Proposition 1.16, Corollary 1.17] Let $M= W^{\oplus t}$ and $M'= W'^{\oplus t'}$ be two isotypical $KE-$modules, where $W$ and $W'$ are simple.
 Then, under the assumption that $K$ is algebraically closed, one has

-where $\textnormal{Mat}_{t,t'}(K)$ denotes the set of $t$-by-$t'$ matrices with entries in $K$.
-In particular, the $KE$-automorphism group of a simple $KE$-module can be identified with $K^{\times}$. \end{theo}
+where $\textnormal{Mat}_{t,t'}(K)$ denotes the set of $t-$by$-t'$ matrices with entries in $K$.
+In particular, the $KE-$ automorphism group of a simple $KE-$module can be identified with $K^{\times}$. \end{theo}